Hemiparesis: Signs and symptoms

-Depending on the type of hemiparesis diagnosed, different bodily functions can be affected.
-Some effects are expected (e.g., partial paralysis of a limb on the affected side).
-Other impairments, though, can at first seem completely non-related to the limb weakness but are, in fact, a direct result of the damage to the affected side of the brain.
+Different types of hemiparesis can impair different bodily functions.
+Some effects, such as weakness or partial paralysis of a limb on the affected side, are generally expected.
+Other impairments can appear upon external examination to be unrelated to the limb weakness, but are nevertheless also caused by damage to the affected side of the brain.

 Loss of motor skills

-People with hemiparesis often have difficulties maintaining their balance due to limb paralysis leading to an inability to properly shift body weight.
-This makes performing everyday activities such as dressing, eating, grabbing objects, or using the bathroom more difficult.
-Hemiparesis with origin in the lower section of the brain creates a condition known as ataxia, a loss of both gross and fine motor skills, often manifesting as staggering and stumbling.
-Pure Motor Hemiparesis, a form of hemiparesis characterized by sided weakness in the leg, arm, and face, is the most commonly diagnosed form of hemiparesis.
+People with hemiparesis often have difficulties maintaining their balance due to limb paralysis, leading to an inability to properly shift body weight.
+This makes performing everyday activities, such as dressing, eating, grasping objects, or using the bathroom, more difficult.
+Hemiparesis with origin in the lower section of the brain creates a condition known as ataxia, a loss of both gross and fine motor skills, which often manifests as a staggering and stumbling gait.
+Pure motor hemiparesis, a form of hemiparesis characterized by one-sided weakness in the leg, arm and face, is the most commonly diagnosed form of hemiparesis.